HOW TO CREATE YOUR VIENNA 2-DAY ITINERARY

 Get from the Vienna airport to the city center

-ℹ️ Buses and trains are getting to and from the airport – of course.
+ℹ️ Buses and trains get to and from the airport – of course.
 Buses are a bit slower, take about 40 minutes, and cost less than $3 one way.
 The train takes just around 15 minutes, and prices are a bit more than $20 for return tickets.

 ℹ️ You can book your private transport or hop on a taxi.
 However, unless you are exhausted, or money really does not play a role, I suggest using buses or trains.